idahdam/AFKKey/README.md

 How not to afk

 # why
-is there on the about section of the app
+it's there on the about section of the app